pkalivas/radiate/docs/source/events.md

     {
         'event_type': 'stop_event',
         'index': 0, // Current generation number
-        // This will be a MetricSet (or dictionary in python) of metrics collected, see Engine's metrics docs for more info 'metrics': ...,
+        // This will be a MetricSet of metrics collected, see Engine's metrics docs for more info 'metrics': ...,
         // This will be the decoded best individual found so far.
 So, if you are
         // evolving a vector of FloatGenes, this will be a list of floats